FusionAuth/fusionauth-site/DocsDevREADME.md

 - Headers should have the first letter of every word capitalized: `This Is The Header Text`.
 This is true for all headers (h1, h2, h3, h4).
 This is also known as [Start Case](https://en.wikipedia.org/wiki/Letter_case).
   (quick check is: `grep '^## \([^ ].*\)\{0,1\}' site/_posts/<post>.md`)
 - When writing, you have access to Asides.
 Here's an [example blog post using an Aside](https://github.com/FusionAuth/fusionauth-site/blob/master/astro/src/content/blog/log4j-fusionauth.mdx).
 You can assign the following values to the type: `tip` for tips. `note` for things for the user to be aware of. `important` for things the user should pay attention to. `warn` for dangerous actions like deleting a tenant.
+- For links, don't use the absolute URL for the FusionAuth website (https://fusionauth.io), only relative URLs.
+This allows us to deploy to our local and staging environments and not get sent over to prod.

 ## Docs
 - Don't use complex breadcrumbs styling in docs.
 Use `->` because Asciidoc converts this to a nice Unicode arrow.
 Breadcrumbs should look like this `[breadcrumb]#foo -> bar -> baz#`.
 When using markdown, use `<span>foo -> bar -> baz</span>{:breadcrumb}`